-Voter Interest and Likelihood of Voting
+Vote Interest and Likelihood of Voting

-Overall, there is a high-level of interest in the 2018 midterm election with seven in ten Ohio voters report being very interested, while the remaining three in ten expressed some or no interest.
+Overall, there is a high-level of interest in the 2018 midterm election with seven in ten Ohio voters report being very interested in the 2018 mid-term election, while the remaining three in ten expressed some or no interest.

-Those who favor partisan control of Ohio government are nearly equal in their interest in the election, with 71 percent of those favoring continued Republican control compared to 73 percent of those favoring the Democrats to take control.
+Those who favored partisan control of Ohio government are nearly equal in their interest in the election, with 71 percent of those favoring continued Republican control compared to 73 percent of those favoring the Democrats to take control.
 In contrast, voters with no opinion on party control are markedly less interested in the election (54 percent "very interested").